Skyler Tse

 Data Visualization, and Validation

 With the Community Profiles initiative targeting an end-of-quarter launch, the design and dev teams moved decisively into validation mode.
 Rather than relying on assumptions or internal intuition, we committed to direct engagement with the people who would actually use the product: Salesforce Solution Engineers.
+A small but carefully selected group of participants were recruited from within our core audience.
+Each session was structured as a 1–1.5 hour moderated interview, designed to balance depth with focus.
+Preparation was deliberately organized as a structured script was written to guide conversations consistently across sessions.
+Backup materials were prepped in advance, anticipating potential technical hiccups, and team roles were clearly defined during a full dry run:

 This level of preparation ensured that when users showed up, I would be ready to listen—not scramble.